jyellick/obc-docs/api/SandboxSetup.md

 #Writing, Building, and Running Chaincode in a Development Environment

 Chaincode developers need a way to test and debug their chaincode without having to set up a complete Openchain network.
-This document contains instructions on how to write, build, and test chaincode in a local development environment.
+This document describes how to write, build, and test chaincode in a local development environment.

 Multiple terminal windows are required: one terminal runs the validating peer; another terminal runs the chaincode; the third terminal runs the CLI or REST API commands to execute transactions.
 When running with security enabled, an additional fourth terminal window is required to run the <b>Certificate Authority (CA)</b> server.
 Detailed instructions are provided in the sections below: